alexarmerov/SARS-CoV-2/docs/Installation.md

 ```

 3. An important step is the installation of the VirVarSeq toolkit.
-ViVarSeq can be retrieved from [here](https://sourceforge.net/projects/virtools/?source=directory).
+VirVarSeq can be retrieved from [here](https://sourceforge.net/projects/virtools/?source=directory).
 Then follow the instructions for installation.

 #### The following is a list of the main bioinformatics software installed in the iSNVs environment.